gTile/gTile/README.md

    1. Hit `Enter` and the window will resize
    2. Hit `Escape` to cancel resize

-When you try to select the top left corder position, you may be blocked by the window not fitting on the grid.
+When you try to select the top left corner position, you may be blocked by the window not fitting on the grid.

 <img src="https://user-images.githubusercontent.com/1788593/140314817-63365883-c922-46c2-80a4-196f69a5d472.gif" width="200">

-If you enable `Contract selection when moved into the bottom/right border` in options, the selection will shrink automaticaly.
+If you enable `Contract selection when moved into the bottom/right border` in options, the selection will shrink automatically.

 <img src="https://user-images.githubusercontent.com/1788593/140314812-36518a3f-0f91-4927-b492-255bf06eee35.gif" width="200">